-Monthly Part B premiums are projected to increase to $185.00 in 2025 from
+Monthly Part B premiums increased to $206.50 in 2026

 Most people get Part A without having to pay a premium.
 Premiums for Part A are free at 65 if: